-A more detailed discussion of our exploration programmes and results can be found in our Operating Report starting on page 6.
+A more detailed discussion of our exploration programmes and results can be found in our Operating Report.

-Our next Annual General Meeting will be held in London on 14 February 2024 where Mr. Donald McAlister will be retiring and offering himself for re-election as is customary practice.
+Our next Annual General Meeting will be held in London on 14 February 2024 where Mr. Donald McAlister will be retiring and standing for re-election as is customary practice.